aidardigital/Dev-Sec-Ops/Linux-Foundation/08-Finding-Files.md

-Here we learn Finding Files and Directories Theory
+Finding Files and Directories Theory

 # Most Important Commands We Will Use :